VividOldTale/VividOldTale/README.md

+INT WITH ME I SWEAR IM NOT THAT SCARY TO TALK TOO,THIS GAME IS SO BORING

 wip , sign my retrospring if you have time,thank you ^_^

-INT WITH ME I SWEAR IM NOT THAT SCARY TO TALK TOO,THIS GAME IS SO BORING PLEASE